-- The exposure is set at the moment the picture is taken. - When the AF point selection (p.97) is automatic, the camera first uses the center AF point to focus.
+- The exposure is set at the moment the picture is taken. - When the AF point selection (p.100) is automatic, the camera first uses the center AF point to focus.
 During autofocusing, if the subject moves away from the center AF point, focus tracking continues as long as the subject is covered by another AF point.

-With AI Servo AF, the beeper will not sound even when focus is achieved.
+With Al Servo AF, the beeper will not sound even when focus is achieved.
 Also, the focus confirmation light <●> in the viewfinder will not light up.

-AI Focus AF for Automatic Switching of AF Operation
+Al Focus AF for Automatic Switching of AF Operation

-AI Focus AF switches the AF operation from One-Shot AF to AI Servo AF automatically if a still subject starts moving.
+Al Focus AF switches the AF operation from One-Shot AF to Al Servo AF automatically if a still subject starts moving.

-After the subject is focused in One-Shot AF operation, if the subject starts moving, the camera will detect the movement, change the AF operation automatically to AI Servo AF, and keep tracking the moving subject.
+After the subject is focused in One-Shot AF operation, if the subject starts moving, the camera will detect the movement, change the AF operation automatically to Al Servo AF, and keep tracking the moving subject.

-When focus is achieved in the AI Focus AF operation with the Servo mode active, the beeper will sound softly.
-However, the focus confirmation light < in the viewfinder will not light up.
-Note that focus will not be locked in this case.
+When focus is achieved with Al Focus AF with the Servo operation active, the beeper will continue beeping softly.
+However, the focus confirmation light <>> in the viewfinder will not light up.
+Note that focus will not be locked in this case

-Selecting the AF Point
+■ Selecting the AF Point \

 In Basic Zone modes, the camera will normally focus the closest subject automatically.
 Therefore, it may not always focus your target subject.
-In the <P>, <Tv>, <Av>, and <M> modes, you can select the AF point and use it to focus the target subject.
+In the $\langle P \rangle$ , $\langle Tv \rangle$ , $\langle Av \rangle$ , and $\langle M \rangle$ modes, you can select the AF point and use it to focus the target subject.

-Press the < ⊡> button. (⊘6)
+Press the < := > button. (♦6)

-The selected AF point will be displayed on the LCD monitor and in the viewfinder
+▶ The selected AF point will be displayed on the LCD monitor and in the viewfinder.